erkkah/letarette/README.md

     >Query request.
 Sent from search client.
 Fastest worker to respond wins.
 - leta.status:
     >Worker status request.
 All workers respond with their individual status.
-- leta.index.update
-    >Index update.
-Sent from document master in response to an index request.
 - leta.index.status:
     >Index status request.
 Sent from worker to document master to get current state of the source.
 - leta.index.request: